 Sayle had been commissioned as governor and West as commercial agent of the colony.
 The settlers had been furnished with a copy of the Fundamental Constitutions.
 But instead of accepting the Grand Model they proceeded to organize a government more democratic.

 Five councilors were elected by the people, and give others appointed by the proprietors.
-Over this council of ten the governor presided.
+Over this Executive Council of ten the governor presided.
 Twenty delegates, composing a house of representatives, were chosen by the colonists.
 Within two years the system of popular government was firmly established in the province.
 Except the prevalence of diseases peculiar to the southern climate, no calamity darkened the prospects of the rising colony.

 When the decision was reached to found a colony south of Cape Romain, the proprietors sent a blank commission to Sir John Yeamans, with the request that he would insert the name of him whom he thought most suitable for governor.
-Yeamans, though he still retained the title of governor of Carolina, was at this time in Barbados; moreover, because of his abandonment of the settlement at Cape Fear, he was distrusted by the proprietors.
+Yeamans, though he still retained the title of governor of Carolina, was at this time in Barbados; moreover, because of his abandonment of the settlement at Cape Fear, he was distrusted by the Lords Proprietors.

 After having given assistance to the colonists who were about setting out from Barbados for Carolina, Yeamans accompanied them as far as the Bermudas, where he designated William Sayle as governor.
-In the documents accompanying this commission the proprietors admitted that the number of people who were expected at Port Royal would be so small that the Constitutions could not at once be put into force.
+In the documents accompanying this commission the Lords Proprietors admitted that the number of people who were expected at Port Royal would be so small that the Constitutions could not at once be put into force.

 The instructions also provided that those who received grants of land within the province should, with their oath or declaration of fidelity, acknowledge their submission to the Constitutions.
 This implied that the acceptance of the Constitutions was to be a condition without which colonists would not be permitted to settle in Carolina.

 William Owen, one of the defeated candidates, challenged the legality of the election, and it was held a second time without change of result.
-With Owen soon became associated William Scrivener, one of the council and a deputy of Lord Berkeley.
+With Owen soon became associated William Scrivener, one of the Executive Council and a deputy of Lord Berkeley.
 These men were dissatisfied because Yeamans had appointed Sayle, a Puritan, as governor, instead of retaining the office himself.

-They also came to insist, as has already been stated, that all attempts to govern according to the Constitutions, until they were accepted by the colonists, violated the provisions of the charter concerning legislation.
-It followed from this, as they thought, that the people of the province were still legally entitled to the benefit of the Concessions of 1665.
+They also came to insist, as has already been stated, that all attempts to govern according to the Fundamental Constitutions, until they were accepted by the colonists, violated the provisions of the charter concerning legislation.
+It followed from this, as they thought, that the people of the province were still legally entitled to the benefit of the Concessions and Agreements of 1665.

-Therefore it was resolved that the necessary orders should be issued by the council.
+Therefore it was resolved that the necessary orders should be issued by the Executive Council.
 But while the orders were being discussed and published before an assembly of the people, Owen held an election and returned the names of those who were chosen as representatives.
 No notice, however, was taken of this, and the orders were duly published.
 The dissentients then protested against the legality of this procedure, but without immediate result.

 In 1671, Sir John Yeamans joined the colony, bringing with him about two hundred African slaves.